 VECs Scenario A: Cumulative Impact of other developments and land uses Scenario B: Contribution of Vifor WF to Cumulative Impact Electrocution from transmission lines resulting in mortality: Whilst it is difficult to quantify this impact (with limited published information), available information suggests that residual bird interaction impacts with power lines can probably be effectively mitigated such that this is potentially of limited significance, but this is purely speculative at this stage as poorly planned electricity transmission infrastructure can have potentially disastrous effects on avifauna such as birds in particular.
 Bat species in the region are typically small bodied and less likely to be of electrocution risk.
 Selected project ESIA information for informing the impact statement: Birds: No distinct migratory corridors were recorded in the Project area and the area is not considered a key wintering bird area based on the baseline survey findings for the ESIA.
 Key bird species at risk of collision impact with the wind farm were screened.
 Based on the VEC screening, none of the candidate species in are considered priority VECs that could incur significant cumulative impacts as a result of the WF operation, from the perspective that the majority of these species are not particularly susceptible to wind farm collisions, there is limited to very limited collision risk potential due to observed flight height and behaviour and.or the CRM predicts that significant detrimental population level effects based on Potential Biological Removal (PBR) are unlikely over the lifetime of the WF.
 Bats: As bats are typically long-lived and have exceptionally low reproductive rates, fatalities of significant bat numbers could affect local populations of recorded species.
-From the baseline surveys for the ESIA, there was no obvious evidence of autumn migration, with no evidence of the use of the project Aol as a migration flyway for bats.
+From the baseline surveys for the ESIA, there was no obvious evidence of autumn migration, with no evidence of the use of the project AoI as a migration flyway for bats.
 Giant noctule, Nyctalus lasiopterus (globally VU), is considered to be at particularly high risk from wind turbine collisions and mortality based on information from EUROBATS concerning collision risk and flight height.
 This species of bat was therefore included as the primary bat species VEC.
-The other species of bat concerned have comparatively lower collision risk (Rodrigues et al., 2014) based on observed flight heights and with lower reported bat fatalities in Europe (EUROBATS).
-2 Small Mammals (European Souslik) A general trend of extensive cumulative losses of viable natural steppe habitat have already been documented for the 'Pannonian mixed forests' ecoregion, which was once covered by large tracts of oak-dominated forests, steppes, and lakes, due to a range of legacy impacts associated with land uses such as human settlement, agriculture and infrastructure ■ Impact contribution statement: Field surveys in the study area indicate that S. citellus is confined mainly to canal embankments that are unlikely to be affected by construction (as the turbine infrastructure will be located away from these areas).
+The other species of bat was therefore included as the primary bat species VEC.
+The other species of bat was therefore included as the primary bat species VEC.
+The other species of bat was therefore included as the primary bat species VEC.
+The other species of bat was therefore included as the primary bat species V 2 Small Mammals (European Souslik) A general trend of extensive cumulative losses of viable natural steppe habitat have already been documented for the 'Pannonian mixed forests' ecoregion, which was once covered by large tracts of oak-dominated forests, steppes, and lakes, due to a range of legacy impacts associated with land uses such as human settlement, agriculture and infrastructure Impact contribution statement: Field surveys in the study area indicate that S. citellus is confined mainly to canal embankments that are unlikely to be affected by construction (as the turbine infrastructure will be located away from these areas).
 As such, the contribution of the Vifor WF project to